satchpuri/Healthnet/mysite/README.txt

 Other files included are the Requirements document for the project and the test planner to guide testing of the HealthNet

+Username: tester
+password: tester

-For any questions or issues send Devon Bagley an email at dxb4606@g.rit.edu
+For any questions or issues send Satch Puri an email at sp1796@g.rit.edu